dangerpotter/open-webui/README.md

 - 🎤📹 **Hands-Free Voice/Video Call**: Experience seamless communication with integrated hands-free voice and video call features, allowing for a more dynamic and interactive chat environment.

 - 🛠️ **Model Builder**: Easily create Ollama models via the Web UI.
-Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Falcor Community](https://Falcor.com/) integration.
+Create and add custom characters/agents, customize chat elements, and import models.

 - 🐍 **Native Python Function Calling Tool**: Enhance your LLMs with built-in code editor support in the tools workspace.
 Bring Your Own Function (BYOF) by simply adding your pure Python functions, enabling seamless integration with LLMs.